oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

-# Oracle RAC Database on Docker
+# Oracle RAC Database on Container

 Oracle Real Application Clusters (RAC) is an option to the award-winning Oracle Database Enterprise Edition.
 Oracle RAC is a cluster database with a shared cache architecture that overcomes the limitations of traditional shared-nothing and shared-disk approaches to provide highly scalable and available database solutions for all business applications.
 Oracle RAC uses Oracle Clusterware as a portable cluster software that allows clustering of independent servers so that they cooperate as a single system and Oracle Automatic Storage Management (ASM) to provide simplified storage management that is consistent across all servers and storage platforms.
 Oracle Clusterware and Oracle ASM are part of the Oracle Grid Infrastructure, which bundles both solutions in an easy to deploy software package.